 There's a reason Scherer was put in charge of a House education committee: She taught for almost 35 years in Macon County public schools.
 She's hosting a subject matter hearing (meaning no votes will be taken) to consider a variety of proposals to change Illinois' teacher licensing requirements.

-Those currently include achieving certain standardized test scores — either a 22 on the ACT, a 1040 on the SAT, or a passing score on what's known as the TAP (Test of Academic Proficiency).
+Those currently include achieving certain standardized test scores — either a 22 on the ACT, an 1110 on the SAT, or a passing score on what's known as the TAP (Test of Academic Proficiency).
 Scherer wants to hear other ideas.

 "When I went to college, we didn't have to take any of these tests.
 None," she says.
 "You took the ACT to get into college, but you could get in on your ACT score or your class rank, at Illinois State, which is where I happened to go.
 But then there were no more tests, except for the Constitution test at the end."

 So does that mean there may be teachers in our classrooms right now who haven't necessarily scored high on their ACT or SAT or taken the TAP?